-During the lease, Gold Hill made many improvements to the Golden Chest property including approximately 1,000 meters of underground development at a nominal cross section of 4 meters by 4 meters, the establishment of a secondary escapeway and ventilation raises, the installation of three-phase power, and many surface improvements such as a septic field and a new haul road to keep mine traffic separate from employee and visitor traffic.
-NJMC constructed a 2,500 square-foot steel-clad pole building in 2011 which stands at the top of the most easterly driveway to the property and is used primarily for office space and core logging.
+During the lease, Gold Hill made many improvements to the Golden Chest property including approximately 1,000 meters of underground development at a nominal cross section of 4 meters by 4 meters, installation of a 3-phase electrical service, and a new haul road to keep mine traffic separate from employee and visitor traffic.
+NJMC constructed a 2,100 square-foot steel-frame shop building in 2020 near the main portal.
+A 2,500 square-foot steel-clad pole building was constructed in 2011 and is used primarily for office space and core logging.
 A 600 square-foot steel-clad pole building, constructed by NJMC in 2005, is also present near the northern ramp portal.

 Gold mineralization occurs in veins associated with multiple faulting and folding events in the Coeur d'Alene Mining District.
-The gold mineralization is of a broad type known as orogenic gold, but it also appears to have an association with igneous rock activity.
+The mineralization occurs as gold-quartz veins associated with an orogenic deposit type.
+The orogenic system at the Golden Chest appears to have an association with igneous rock activity.
 Hence, the vein deposits may be described as intrusion-related orogenic gold.
 The principal vein being exploited at the Golden Chest Mine is associated with the Idaho Fault, which juxtaposes the quartzites of the upper Prichard Formation against finer-grained argillites, also of the upper Prichard Formation.

-Veins occur adjacent to the Idaho Fault and in its footwall but to a lesser extent in its hangingwall.
-The mineralization occurs in two types of quartz veins, banded and massive, that are generally conformable to bedding in the Proterozoic age Prichard Formation.
-Banded veins, which occur primarily in argillite, contain, pyrite, arsenopyrite, galena, sphalerite and visible gold.
+Veins occur adjacent to the Idaho Fault both in its footwall, and in its hangingwall.
+The mineralization occurs in two types of quartz veins, banded and massive.
+These veins are generally conformable to bedding in the Proterozoic age Prichard Formation.
+The banded veins, which occur primarily in argillite, contain, pyrite, arsenopyrite, galena, sphalerite and visible gold.
 Thicker, massive veins occur in quartzite and contain pyrite, galena, chalcopyrite, sphalerite, scheelite and visible gold.